GLIMS-RGI/rgi_user_guide/docs/02_regions_definition.md

 First-order regions 10 and 19 straddle the 180th meridian, and so does the second-order region 19-15.
 For convenience of analysis in a cylindrical-equidistant coordinate system centred on longitude 0°, as in [Figure 1](global-fig), each of these regions appears in the accompanying shapefiles as two polygons, eastern and western.

-The region outlines have changed slightly between RGI versions. **In RGI 7.0, the following changes have been implemented**:
+The region outlines have changed slightly since their first release for RGI v5. **In RGI 7.0, the following changes have been implemented**:
 - The southern boundary of region 12 (Caucasus and Middle East) has been shifted south by 2° (from 32°N to 30°N) to encompass a cluster of glaciers which were previously unassigned.
 - The region boxes for region 01 (Alaska) used to encompass some islands in the Bering Sea East of Kamtchatka.
 This subregion contains no glaciers (and probably hasn't for a long time) and is now removed.
 - The data type of the `rgi_code` attribute in the first-order region file is now `str` (was `int`).
 The `rgi_code` now has a leading zero, for example `02` instead of `2`.